Deer hunting methods

 Under the Wildlife (Game) Regulations 2024, hunters can use a hand-held thermo-imaging device during the day (i.e. 30 minutes before sunrise to 30 minutes after sunset).
 These devices must be hand-held only and cannot be fitted to the firearm or a fixture attached to the firearm.
 Thermal rifle scopes must not be used when attached to a fiream.

-Hunters can use the hand-held thermo-imaging device to help locate and identify deer in the field.
+Hunters can use a hand-held thermo-imaging device to help locate and identify deer in the field.
 Hunters must then put aside the thermo-imagining device, ensure that they have positively identified their target and that there are no other people, animals or property/assets in the direction of fire before shooting.

 It is unsafe to identify a target by its thermal properties alone; hunters must ensure they positively identify their target and what's behind it and are encouraged to use other tools such as binoculars.
 A hand-held thermo-imaging device alone is not an acceptable way to identify a target, especially in thick vegetation.